bahim22/work/Docs2/AplusQues.md

 7. Molex: older interconnection type for drive connections that used a two-piece pin & socket
 8. Lightning Port: Apple proprietary connector featuring 8 pins and reversible orientation
 9. DB9: Used for serial connections to network device consoles & management ports.
 9 pins (2 rows of 4 & 5 pins),trapezoid shaped connector
-   1. serial cable used for serial comms w/ a matching serial connector at the end
+   1. serial cable used for serial communications w/ a matching serial connector at the end

 #### Hard Drive Cables